-To maintain this function, the suspended diver must keep his legs moving.
-This will improve blood circulation and prevent the accumulation of blood in the legs.
-If a diver is conscious but incapacitated, he could easily lose consciousness if suspended while the bellman recovers the second diver and closes the door.
+In order to maintain this function, the suspended diver must keep his legs moving.
+By doing this blood circulation will be achieved and the accumulation of blood in the legs will be prevented.
+If a diver is conscious but incapacitated he could easily lose consciousness if suspended while the bellman recovers the second diver and closes the door.

-Injury, pain shock and possibly stress caused by accident can exacerbate suspension trauma.
+Injury, pain and shock and possibly stress caused by accident can exacerbate suspension trauma.